DivyaBasantray/Employee_Sales_Performance_Dashboard/README.md

 ##  Inspired by
 - This project was inspired by a YouTube tutorial from Satish Dhawale.
+His Linkedin- https://www.linkedin.com/in/satish-dhawale/
 - I recreated and modified the project to deepen my understanding of Excel analytics and its advanced features.
 - I followed the steps in the video and replicated the results to strengthen my understanding of real-world data analysis.